curriculum aims and structure

 At Salterlee Primary School we believe that a good curriculum should inspire and challenge children.
 It should encourage them to read, write, work together and share their love of learning with their families.
 It should deepen understanding by drawing links between different subjects and relate directly to the lives of all our children.
 We believe that a good curriculum nurtures confident, well-rounded, resilient individuals who respect the world around them and embody by British values.

-To make sure our curriculum achieves these aims, our teachers have agreed the following success criteria that all topics must:
+To make sure our curriculum achieves these aims, we have carefully planned the following topics containing the structural elements described below.

 PUT QUALITY LITERATURE AT THE HEART OF LEARNING

 Our teachers have worked together to identify quality texts which support the learning in each topic.
 These texts provide additional depth to the content of each topic, encourage reading in all subjects and where appropriate model the genre of writing being taught.